BOOK NOW

 Madrid · Burgos · Leon · Villadongos del Paramo · Astorga · Rabanal del Camino · Ponferrada · Villafranca del Bierzo · O Cebreiro · Triacastela · Sarria · Portomarin · Palas de Rei · Arzua · Arca do Pino/Rua · Monte do Gozo · Santiago de Compostela (St. James)

-206 Tours is also committed to providing the experience of witnessing the Botafumeiro in action at the Cathedral de Santiago.
+206 Tours is also committed to providing the experience of witnessing the Botafumeiro in action at the Cathedral of Santiago.
 That is why 206 Tours makes a generous donation to the Cathedral every time one of our Camino Pilgrimage groups are present at the Pilgrims’ Mass.
 This donation is what allows the Botafumeiro to operate and the experience of seeing it swinging across this magnificent Church is a memory you are certain to cherish forever.

 Tourists pass through places, places pass through Pilgrims.
 Be a pilgrim.